siliconflow/onediff/onediff_sd_webui_extensions/README.md

 3. What's the time cost of LoRA switching?

     The time cost of fusing LoRA parameters is approximately 700 ms per LoRA.

+4. Will LoRA fusing affect the inference efficiency of the model?

+    No, the model's inference efficiency remains the same after fusing LoRA as it was before fusing LoRA.